-It’s a collar type clip, and unfortunately the collar has slightly larger diameter than the body, but it’s only slight, and I haven’t been bothered by it.
+It’s a collar-type clip, and unfortunately, the collar has a slightly larger diameter than the body, but it’s only slight, and I haven’t been bothered by it.
 The clip is steel, and not incredibly thick; thick enough to be useful, but thin enough to be springy.

 Power and Runtime